wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/content.md

 ### [TTW A Trail of Crumbs](https://www.nexusmods.com/newvegas/mods/66267)

-Adds a quest that takes you across 10 different locations across the Capital Wasteland in search of treasure with a nice reward at the end.
+Adds a quest that takes you to 10 different locations across the Capital Wasteland in search of treasure.

 ### [TTW The Regulators](https://www.nexusmods.com/newvegas/mods/66266)

-This mods allows you to take on various missions from the Regulators HQ to hunt fugitives.
+Allows you to take on various missions from the Regulators HQ to hunt down fugitives.

 ## Other Changes